goauthentik/authentik/website/docs/providers/radius/index.md

 You can configure a Radius Provider for applications that don't support any other protocols or require Radius.

 :::info
-This provider requires the deployment of the [Radius Outpost](../../outposts/)
+This provider requires the deployment of the [RADIUS Outpost](../../outposts/)
 :::

 Currently, only authentication requests are supported.